 Getting a beautiful white dress is a fun tradition.
 Rebekah and I looked online to find one.
-She was very decided that she wanted a long dress with short sleeves.
-We saw one at White Elegance Rebekah instantly fell in love with.
-It was Disney princess gown length with lace.
-I waited to buy it though hoping for a sale.
+She already knew she wanted a long dress with short sleeves.
+Rebekah instantly fell in love with a beautiful dress from White Elegance.
+It was a lacy princess-length gown with a flower and a ribbon.
+I waited to buy it though, hoping for a sale.

 A couple months before her baptism day, everyone was ordered to quarantine!
-All churches were closed so we would worship on Sundays in our home instead.
+All churches were closed, so my family decided to follow the current prophet’s guidelines and worship in our home instead.
 Since we couldn’t go to church for the foreseeable future, I wondered if I should buy a special dress for my daughter!

-I realized I had forgotten we don’t dress up when we go to church because other people will see what we wear.
-If we were meeting someone important, like a queen or president of our country, we wouldn’t dress up in everyday clothes.
+I had forgotten the reason we dress up when we go to church isn’t so other people will admire us for what we wear.
+If we were meeting someone important, like a queen or president of our country, we wouldn’t dress in everyday clothes.
 We dress in our best for church as a way of honoring God.